Who should be concerned about the sun and heat while visiting Disney World?

 If you need complete sun avoidance:

 If you must wait for the sun to go down to participate in outdoor activities, come to Disney in the winter when the days are shortest.
 This will give you much more time to be outside and in the parks.
-Consider staying in a Disney resort so that you can have the advantage of night time Extra Magic Hours (see above).
+Consider staying in a Disney resort so that you can have the advantage of night time Extended Evening Hours (see above).
 Choose a resort that has indoor hallways.
 These are only found within the Deluxe or Deluxe Villas categories, except for some locations in the Moderate Coronado Springs resort.
 Also the Art of Animation Value resort has indoor hallways except in the Little Mermaid section.

 What can you do during the day?
 Disney has very little to do that’s completely indoors, but there’s a movie theater and bowling alley in Disney Springs.
 If you can leave the Disney grounds during the day, the Orlando area has plenty of indoor options such as shopping, indoor theme parks and museums.